Scrolling below: books written by the British Nigerian writer, Nduka Onwuegbute.

-For a writer who has a wide range of style and subject matter, like Shakespear, you would expect Onwuegbute best selling books to extol the father of modern English literature.
-But he doesn’t.
-Onwuegbute beleives there is far too much emphasis placed on the works of Shakespeare to the detriment of other equally literary greats.
+For a writer who has a wide range of style and subject matter like Shakespear, you would expect Onwuegbute to extol the father of modern English literature.
+But he doesn't.
+Onwuegbute beleives there is too much emphasis placed on Shakespeare at the detriment of other equally literary greats.
 According to Onwuegbute,

-More people, especially Afrricans, should be reading the works of Wole Soyinka, Bode Sowande, Ola Rotimi, Okot p’Bitek, and so on.
-Instead, there’s a glut of Robert Ludlum, J. K. Rowling, and other hyped celebrities, who quite rightly deserve their own accolades too, but need to shre this greatness with more thought provoking literature.
+More people, especially Afrricans, should be reading the works of Wole Soyinka, Bode Sowande, Ola Rotimi, Okot p'Bitek, and so on.
+Instead, there's a glut of Robert Ludlum, J. K. Rowling, and other hyped celebrities, who quite rightly deserve their own accolades too.

-Having grown up in the rich story-telling traditions in rural Nigeria, Onwuegbute fuses the African oral folklore with the fiction modern literature most people today can relate to more.
+Having grwon up in the rich story-telling traditions in rural Nigeria, Onwuegbute fuses the African oral tales by moonlight with the fiction modern literature most people today can relate to more.

 Onwuegbute's writing tone has a biting undertone, tinged with satire; something which has deprived him of the opportunity to write for the Nigerian Television Authority, when he was living in Nigeria.

 Fortunes of the Forgotten Forest is testament to this re-telling of greed shown in Odinjo's character.

 Nduka Onwuegbute cannot be pinned down to one type of literary genre.
 He has written political drama for the stage.
 A play that hits on the fabric of curruupt practices.
 He's also written novels, and short stories.

 In 2011, Onwuegbute lauched himself as an educational book writer with a new book